 Nissan Car Insurance Cost by Model

-Our research shows the Nissan GT-R is the priciest Nissan to insure, with average monthly rates of $49 for state minimum coverage and $208 for full coverage.
-The Nissan 370Z is the most affordable, costing about $48 monthly for state minimum coverage and $142 for full coverage.
+The Nissan GT-R is the priciest Nissan to insure at $49 monthly for state minimum coverage and $208 for full coverage.
+The Nissan 370Z costs the least at $48 monthly for state minimum and $142 for full coverage.

 *Rates are for a 40-year-old driver with good credit and no driving violations for model years ranging from 2012 to 2022.